 - Nurse Advice by Phone is available day and night, which may save a trip to UHS, the ER or an urgent care facility.

-- How to Get Health Care at UHS - Appointments are required for most medical services, although options are available for urgent problems.
+- How to Get Health Care at UHS - Appointments are required for clinic visits, and telehealth options are available

-- Take Care of Yourself and Fellow Wolverines!
+- Protect others by practicing good prevention measures -- see Take Care of Yourself and Fellow Wolverines!

 - Tips for Academic Success if You Are Sick or Injured